szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Without worrying about the HTML for now, let's change the `Hey it worked!` message to `My project is going to be awesome!`.

-If you save, the file now, you should see a new change being registered in the source control window.
+If you save the file now, you should see a new change being registered in the source control window.

 ![Second Commit](/images/second_commit.png)